elfakyn/knowledge/src/cloud/aws/services/s3_cross_account_access_complete_guide.md

 # What You See is Not What You Get: An Extensive Guide to Weird Behaviors and Security Pitfalls in S3 Bucket Policies

 Have you ever encountered a 500 "Please try again later" error when setting an s3 bucket policy?

-Ever wondered why you got "Invalid principal" when writing a bucket policy, even though there's nothing obviously wrong?
+Ever wondered why you got "Invalid Principal" when writing a bucket policy, even though there's nothing obviously wrong?

 Why is that one old bucket showing access to `AIDAXYZTABCDEFGHIJK` when you've clearly never put anything like that in?

 And what the hell is a Canonical ID?

 AWS's documentation is confusing and contradictory on this matter.
 Let's take a deeper dive.